hyacintha3/alx_html_css/README.md

 1. Open the `headphones` folder in VS Code.
 2. Install Live Server extension.
 3. Right-click any `*-index.html` file and choose "Open with Live Server".

+this headphone website its real good and it can help every begginer for codding